 So what does God have to do with a sci-fi movie set on some distant planet?
 Well, everything apparently.

-If I wanted to take the easy way out in this challenge, I could simply say that God makes his appearance in the film as Eywa, the Na’vi deity.
-But it gets so much better than that in this movie.
+If I wanted to take the easy way out in this challenge, I could simply say that God makes His appearance in the film as Eywa, the Na’vi deity.
+But it gets so much better in this movie.

-There are so many possible Christian tie-ins here that I could write all day, but in this post I’m zeroing in on Jake Sully.
+There are so many possible spiritual tie-ins here that I could write all day, but in this post I’m zeroing in on Jake Sully.

 As you (hopefully!) know, this wounded ex-Marine comes to the planet of Pandora to participate in the Avatar program.
 By mixing human and Na’vi DNA, the scientists in this program create Na’vi bodies that human pilots, like Jake, can control via high tech computers.

 So let’s see what we’ve got so far… an ex-Marine, a “Frankenstein” science project, futuristic computers, and aliens.
 So naturally, the first thing I think of while watching this film is King David.

 Yes, I said King David, the Old Testament biblical figure.
 Don’t see the connection yet?
 Well, keep reading.